Participer au site avec un Tip

 A simple typed namespace.
 At runtime it is equivalent to a plain dict.

-TypedDict creates a dictionary type that expects all of its
+TypedDict creates a dictionary type such that a type checker will expect all

 instances to have a certain set of keys, where each key is